VeryProfessional/DDRData/index.md

 Easy	.4-.6,	.11-.35

-Interpretation: There is an upwards trend with difficulty, but it's not exact.
-This could be a combination of freeze notes resulting in less overall notes but more complex charts.
+Interpretation: There is a slight upwards trend in difficulty, but it doesn't perfectly correlate.
+This is likely due to the fact that freeze arrows are entirely dependent on how they are used.

 **Shock Arrows**